jmmurillo/fluentq/README.md

 FluentQ is a library inspired by the ease of use of .Net LINQ to manipulate collections and the personal nuisance of using the powerful but ugly Stream java API.

-The current version consists on an implementation of the java.util.ArrayList<T> class to which you can apply a generous set of fluent methods, such as:
+It mainly consists on an implementation of the `java.util.ArrayList<T>` class to which you can apply a generous set of fluent methods, such as:

-    * aggregate
+ - aggregate
-	* where
+ - where
-	* select
+ - select
-	* all/any
+ - all/any
-	* first/last
+ - first/last/single
-	* distinct
+ - distinct
-	* union/intersect
+ - union/intersect
-	* count
+ - count
-	* concat/insert
+ - concat/insert
-	* sum/max/min
+ - sum/max/min
-	* groupBy/cluster
+ - groupBy/cluster
-	* forEach
+ - forEach
-	* reverse/shuffle
+ - reverse/shuffle
-	* take/skip
+ - take/skip
-	* etc.
+ - etc.

-##Usage
+##Basic Usage

 The main focus on this development is the ease of use.
 Let's see some basic usage examples.